Chart Color Schemes

 Residential development activity is lower than average in Hamilton according to AreaSearch's national comparison of local real estate markets

-Hamilton has recorded approximately 37 residential properties granted approval annually over the past five financial years, totalling 189 homes.
-As of FY26, 3 approvals have been recorded.
-On average, 0.4 new residents arrive per year for each new home constructed between FY21 and FY25, indicating that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth.
-The average construction value of new properties is $572,000, slightly above the regional average, suggesting a focus on quality developments.
+Hamilton has recorded approximately 37 residential properties granted approval per year over the past five financial years, totalling 189 homes.
+So far in FY26, 8 approvals have been recorded.
+The average number of new residents arriving per new home over these years is around 0.4.
+New supply appears to be keeping pace with or exceeding demand, offering ample buyer choice and creating capacity for population growth beyond current forecasts.

 Frequently Asked Questions - Development